aremandanaveenkumar/SmartRack/README.md

     - Clearance
     - All Specials

+    A user logged in as site admin has access to edit or delete a product directly from the products page, without browsing to the Django Admin Page

   - __Product Detail__

     A individual product detail can be accessed from clicking any product from the products view.